ArctosDB/documentation-wiki/_documentation/geology.markdown

 # Geology

-Geology in Arctos is used to record stratigraphic information through the addition of stratigraphic terms to a [Locality](http://handbook.arctosdb.org/documentation/locality.html) using [Geology Attributes](#geology-attributes).
+Geology in Arctos is used to add descriptive terms to a [Locality](http://handbook.arctosdb.org/documentation/locality.html) using [Geology Attributes](#geology-attributes).
 These terms are controlled by the vocabulary contained in the [CTGEOLOGY_ATTRIBUTE code table](http://arctos.database.museum/info/ctDocumentation.cfm?table=CTGEOLOGY_ATTRIBUTE).
 For a summary of geologic stratigraphy, see the <a href="https://www.idigbio.org/wiki/images/7/7f/255-271_Murphy_.pdf">International Stratigraphic Guide —An abridged version</a>

-Geology is also used to record other attributes of locality including [Petrology](#petrology), Township-Section-Range, land site status, and a locality encumbrance attribute for loclaities that need to be excluded from public view.
+The terms applied using Geology can generally be summarized in the following groups [Stratigraphic Information](#stratigraphi-information), [Petrology](#petrology), Public Land Survey System, land site status, and a locality encumbrance attribute for loclaities that need to be excluded from public view.

 ## Stratigraphic Information